-2.)
-If the library doesn't own the book, it may be possible to place a personal copy on Reserves.
+2) If the library doesn't own the book, we can also place your personal copy on Reserves.

 It is important that faculty have the freedom to choose the most effective course materials.
 Sometimes the ability to combine chapters, articles, and OERs from various sources will enhance a faculty member's options to design the best course.
 Also, healthy competition among numerous publishers will provide more options than a market dominated by a few large textbook publishers.

 Disciplines often use different types of materials for both scholarship and teaching.
 The humanities have always relied less on standard texts (and the course materials tend to be less expensive); some disciplines rely heavily on articles for course readings; standard texts work well for some other fields.
 It's important both to use the type of materials that work best for teaching in a field AND to consider the effects of course material costs on students.